initLogs 3: Learnings From My Experience on How to Learn Programming

 It is OK to search online for tips

 I always had the feeling that I have to be able to do the exercises entirely based the material I was following.
 Searching online was thought as something bad.
 So when you are stuck, it’s OK to search online.
 About how to loop through an array, a better explanation to higher order functions.
-Just search online for these building blocks.
+But Just search online for these building blocks.
+It is OK.

 Switch between two tasks to be more productive